Where to Buy Sweet Potato Balls in Singapore (2026 Guide)

 Planning a party, office event, or family gathering?
 Sweet potato balls in green bean soup make an excellent dessert option — especially for events with guests who have dietary restrictions, since they are naturally gluten-free and vegan.

-Ah Ma Kitchen offers bulk orders for events.
+Ah Ma QQ Bowl offers bulk orders for events.
 You get frozen packs that your catering team or kitchen staff can prepare on-site — no special equipment needed, just a pot and a stove.

 Summary: Your Best Options

-For handmade quality with home delivery, Ah Ma Kitchen is the most reliable option in Singapore right now.
+For handmade quality with home delivery, Ah Ma QQ Bowl is the most reliable option in Singapore right now.
 For the experience of eating fresh sweet potato balls on the spot, check our pop-up booth schedule.
 For convenience and budget, supermarket frozen packs work in a pinch.

 The most important thing is to try real, handmade sweet potato balls at least once.
 Once you taste the difference between handmade and mass-produced, you will never go back.